Woland-prj/taksamanager/README.md

 # Taksamanager

-### a powerful task manager for Infotech mediacenter
+### A powerful task manager for Infotech mediacenter